Do you need to cycle a planted tank for shrimp?

 1. Use a Bacteria Starter: A bacteria starter can help kickstart the cycling process by introducing beneficial bacteria into your tank.
 This can help speed up the cycle and ensure a healthy bacterial colony is established.

 2. Maintain a Consistent Temperature: Beneficial bacteria thrive in warm temperatures.
 Try to maintain a consistent temperature in your tank to encourage bacterial growth.
-A heater can help with this, especially in cooler climates.
+A heaterOpens in a new tab. can help with this, especially in cooler climates.

 3. Monitor Your Water Parameters Regularly: Regular testing is crucial during the cycling process.
 It’s the only way to track the progress of your cycle and ensure the conditions in your tank are safe for shrimp.
 Invest in a good water testing kit and use it regularly.